Lifelong learning

 Returning to study mid-career is an opportunity to refresh your knowledge and gain practical high-level skills you can apply immediately in your chosen career.

-During a time where lifelong learning is becoming increasingly important, employers are increasingly supporting employees who wish to study while they work.
+During a time when lifelong learning is becoming increasingly important, employers are increasingly supporting employees who wish to study while they work.

 Education assistance plans